GrimByte-MoU/Might-of-Universes/README.md

 - **Post-Moon Lord Focus**: Challenging endgame content designed for experienced players
 - **Pre-Moonlord Expansion and Rebalancing**: Rebalancing of plenty of vanilla weapons, accessories and bosses to better fit the power of the mod
 - **New Class and Subclass**: Introducing the Reaper class, they utilize scythes and soul lanterns to gather and consume souls, a new mechanic.
-Also, there is also a new subclass that focuses on nonweapon (armor and accessories) damage, this "class" is called pacifist!
+Also, there is a new subclass that focuses on nonweapon (armor and accessories) damage, this "class" is called pacifist!
 All damaging vanilla accessories have been reclassed to this

 ## I Need Your Help!